Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Acknowledgements

 We are happy to note and acknowledge the great deal of detailed help and understanding that we have received over the years from Gilberto Silva-Ortigoza, our co-author on many of the earlier papers on the present subject.
 Many others have contributed to our understanding of asymptotically-flat spacetimes.
 Prime among them are Roger Penrose, Andrzej Trautman, Jerzy Lewandowski, Pawel Nurowski, Paul Tod, Lionel Mason, J\"{o}rg Frauendiener and Helmut Friedrich.
 We thank them all.
-We also want to thank the Center for Gravitational Wave Astronomy at the University of Texas at Brownsville for hospitality during the last stage of this work.